Winter weather threat prompts government and school closures in Northeast with over 60 million under winter alerts – KION546

 In Massachusetts, officials are asking non-emergency state employees not to report to work Friday.

-The Massachusetts Department of Transportation said it has approximately 3,900 pieces of state and vendor equipment available for snow and ice operations which includes snowplows, spreader combos, and front-end loaders, and it expects to deploy approximately 2,500 pieces of equipment for this storm.
+About 3,900 pieces of state and vendor equipment are available for snow and ice operations, the Massachusetts Department of Transportation said, including snowplows, spreader combos, and front-end loaders, and it expects to deploy approximately 2,500 pieces of equipment for this storm.

-Boston said all city public schools will be closed Friday “due to inclement weather.”
+All Boston public schools will be closed Friday “due to inclement weather,” the city said.

 Schools in the area are already facing acute staffing shortages, although it’s unclear how many are Covid-related.